bangerkuwranger/node-fedex-cross-border-api/README.md

 	productObject2
 ];

-// synchronous call to method
+// call to method using callback client
-// we'll log the results to console fecbClientSync.productInfo(productInfoArray, function(error, result) {
+// we'll log the results to console fecbClientCallbacks.productInfo(productInfoArray, function(error, result) {

 	if (error) {
 		console.log("Oh no! \n" + error.message);